Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

-I’ve been on a holiday to Prince Edward Island four times now and each time has been a resounding success.
+I’ve been on a holiday to Prince Edward Island five times now and each time has been a resounding success.
 These seven things to do in PEI in summer – based on the trips I’ve done to the island with and without kids should be enough to keep you busy and happy for a week or more.

 If you really want to unwind, stay longer.
 Despite its small size, there are always things to do in PEI, especially when you’re never more than 16 km from the ocean.

 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you for your support.

-Bike the length of Prince Edward Island
+Bike the length of PEI

 Prince Edward Island offers up easy cycling.
 Spend a day on the Confederation Trail – a tip to tip trail on old railway lines or cycle the length of the entire island.
 It’s only about 250 km long so it’s not as epic as it sounds, especially if you do it at a leisurely pace over the course of a week.